qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Vector
 ------

-This is what the :guilabel:`Vector` menu will look like if all the core plugins are enabled.
+This is what the :guilabel:`Vector` menu looks like if all core plugins are enabled.

 ==============================================================  =======================  =======================  ===============================